sandeshkatakam/sandeshkatakam.github.io/_pages/about.md

 ---

 ![](../images/first-post-modified.png)
->  *"Problems worthy of attack prove their worth by fighting back   -- Paul Erdos"*

 I am an Undergraduate Student Majoring in Mathematics with a Minor in Computer Science at [IISER Berhampur](https://www.iiserbpr.ac.in/).
 I am currently doing my Master's Thesis Research work at IIT Hyderabad with [Dr.Srijith P.K.](https://sites.google.com/site/pksrijith/home) at the intersection of Reinforcement Learning and Deep Generative Models.